Top 12 things to do in Plaka and Monastiraki with Kids

 Visit the museum of Greek Folk Musical Instruments

 Housed in an elegant nineteenth-century mansion near the Roman Agora, the Museum of Greek Folk Musical Instruments displays nearly 1,200 unusual instruments.
 This small museum is especially interesting for children because they can listen to various instruments with headphones.

 The instruments are grouped by family (brass, strings, woodwind, percussion, keyboard).
 Some are very special such as percussions made of dried mud, the bagpipes and the Greek shepherds’ flutes made of goatskin, cane flutes covered in snakeskin, and flutes made with the eggs of birds of prey.
 Your family will also learn more about Greek culture through its instruments such as the baglamas, a traditional Greek string instrument made of wood or tortoiseshell.

 On 21 Eolou street, right of Monastiraki square, you can find Lukumades, a place where you can try the traditional Greek doughnuts called Loukoumades.
 These mouthwatering dough balls are oil-fried sweets covered with honey and cinnamon.
 You can also combine them with chocolate or ice-cream.
 A guaranteed family treats and must-try when in Greece!

-You can try loukoumades as well as other traditional Greek food and desserts, during our Greek Mythology Food Tour for Families.Check availability
+You can try loukoumades as well as other traditional Greek food and desserts, during our Greek Mythology Food Tour for Families.Ask for info!

 The Roman Agora